influxdata/telegraf/plugins/processors/split/README.md

 avoid data loss.

 Some outputs are sensitive to the number of metric series that are produced.
-Multiple series of the same metric name can result in a decrease in performance in these outputs.
+Multiple metrics of the same series (i.e. identical name, tag key-values and field name) with the same timestamp might result in squashing those points to the latest metric produced.

 ## Global configuration options <!-- @/docs/includes/plugin_config.md -->